jiseonmin/TPC_evolution_SLiM/docs/workflow.md

 ### Single job example
 `02_run_simulations/example_single_job.sh` submit a single job which runs 4 SLiM simulations in parallel.
 This approach is useful if you are running small number of simulations (<10).
-Make sure you request enough number of cpus-per-task (using 5 in this example) so that CPUs are allocated across the simulations efficiently.
 Similar to the job array example, change the first few lines and path to csv and slim files before running the bash script.

 ## 03. Average trajectories and visualize (optional)